sizovs/sizovs.github.io/_posts/2020-11-03-fear-of-becoming-a-manager.md

 ### Wrap up

-The Dilbert Principle is real: good programmers are managed by bad programmers and software development processes are organized by MBA wolves.
+The Dilbert Principle is real: good programmers are managed by bad programmers and software development processes are organized by clueless MBA wolves.
 Our industry, companies, and teams need competent leaders and managers with a programming background.
 If we – programmers – don't want (or don't know) how to lead and manage the development process, someone else will do this for us.

 There is no good software without good management.